ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 kubectl create -f manifests/cassandra-deployment.yaml --namespace sysdigcloud
 ```

 This creates a Cassandra cluster of size 1.
 To expand the Cassandra cluster, a new deployment must be created for each additional Cassandra node in the cluster.
-You can't just scale the replicas of the deployment because each Cassandra pod must get a different persistent volume, so in that sense Cassandra pods are "pets" with unique identities and not "cattles".
+You can't just scale the replicas of the existing deployment because each Cassandra pod must get a different persistent volume, so in that sense Cassandra pods are "pets" with unique identities and not "cattles".

 In order for the new Cassandra deployment to automatically join the cluster, some conventions must be followed.
-In particular, the Cassandra node number must be properly put in the manifest `manifests/cassandra-deployment.yaml` under the entries marked as `# Cassandra node number`.
+In particular, the Cassandra node number (1, 2, 3, ...) must be properly put in the manifest `manifests/cassandra-deployment.yaml` under the entries marked as `# Cassandra node number`.

 For example, to scale a Cassandra cluster from 2 to 3 nodes, the manifest can be edited as such: